CalderaWP/caldera/README.md

 * https://joshpress.net/create-a-wordpres-site-with-lando/

 ## JavaScript
-Monorepo managment is handled by Lerna.
+Monorepo management is handled by Lerna.

 __Do NOT use npm, use Yarn.__